 Major & Minor Rivers.
 A Pontoon unit creates a "Pontoon Track Bridge" for friendly units across all adjacent Major and Minor River hexsides (as if a "track" is crossing the river).
 These Pontoon Track Bridges disappear if the Pontoon unit leaves the hex.
-This Pontoon Track Bridge connects the hex the Pontoon occupies to all other transportation lines in the bridged hexes (per OCS 6.2a).
-Mapprinted bridges are unaffected by the presence of a Pontoon Track Bridge.
+This Pontoon Track Bridge connects the hex the Pontoon occupies to all other transportation lines in adjacent hexes (per OCS 6.2a).
+Map-printed bridges are unaffected by the presence of a Pontoon Track Bridge.
 An optional marker is included in the game as a play aid.

-Play Note: The Pontoon Track Bridge that is created makes the cost to enter the hex across the bridged river 1 MP in normal weather (and more during mud, etc., per the TEC).
-Note also that OCS 6.1d applies, so if a Track or Truck MA unit crosses the river into a swamp hex, it will need to use a road, track or rail when exiting that hex.
+Play Note: The Pontoon Track Bridge that is created makes the cost to enter the hex across the bridged river 1 MP in most weather conditions (see TEC).
+Note also that OCS 6.1d applies, so if a unit with Track or Truck MA crosses the river into a swamp hex, it will need to use a road, track or rail when exiting that hex.